 Beyond the breathtaking vistas and exhilarating mountain air, the Adirondacks hold the key to a world of historical wonder.
 Around each corner visitors can discover hallowed battle grounds that witnessed fearless acts of heroism, explore museums that belie their rustic surroundings with impressive displays of Adirondack architecture, medicine and industry, escape to historic mansions and indulge in the comforts of elegant Victorian living.

 The Adirondacks were originally claimed by two Indian nations, the Iroquois and the Algonquins.
 Neither group ever settled in the region, but the two nations fought over the Lake George - Lake Champlain water route through the Adirondacks.
-This route was the easiest route through the Adirondacks and was therefore a valuable resource.
+This route was the easiest one through the Adirondacks and was therefore a valuable resource.

-Dating back to the 1700's the Adirondacks were a destination, with Lake George and Lake Champlain providing ideal conditions for settlements, and later for military posts.
-Opportunities aboun d to see examples of the evolution of Adirondack architecture, of both the real McCoy and reproduction varieties at places like the Adirondack and Horicon Museum.
+Dating back to the 1700's the Adirondacks were a popular destination, with Lake George and Lake Champlain providing ideal conditions for settlements, and later for military posts.
+Opportunities abound to see examples of the evolution of Adirondack architecture, of both the real McCoy and reproduction varieties at places like the Adirondack and Horicon Museum.

 The last 250 years in the Adirondacks have produced a bounty of historic intrigue.
 Like the infinite hikes within the Park, the history here is accessible - walk the trails, ride the trains and visit the places written about in textbooks and novels alike.

 The Frontline in the Blue Line

 The French and Indian War, also called the Seven Years' War, raged from the late 1750's into the early 1760's.
 This war was the single largest pre-Civil War land battle in American history.
 Fort Carillon, later called Fort Ticonderoga, the setting of this legendary battle, offers historical reenactments depicting with expert accuracy every detail of the battle, from uniforms and weapons to staging and military strategy.